Research

 Abstract: An important role of communication is to coordinate action.
 Economic theory tells us, however, that communication is “cheap talk” in social interactions with compromised incentives to coordinate like the Prisoner’s Dilemma (PD) game.
 Yet, communication regularly increases cooperation in experiments.
 Recent work models a two stage PD game where players believe that their counterpart is lying averse (suffering a cost when telling a lie) and characterizes the conditions that facilitate cooperation (Bahel, Ball, and Sarangi, 2022 - BBS).
 Our objective was first to design an experimental setting of social interaction (with communication) that varies individuals’ cost of lying and, importantly, their perception of the underlying population’s honesty level.
 Second, we applied this setting to test the predictions and comparative statics of the PD model with lying aversion and pre-play communication.
 We modify the standard PD game by 1) exogenously assigning lying costs to participants, 2) manipulating the underlying prevalence of lying costs in the population, and 3) restricting communication to sending either a conditional cooperation message (promise to cooperate) or a non-cooperative message.
 Participants (N=100) completed 60 rounds divided into 8 blocks that varied lying costs and the PD incentives (potential gains/losses).
 In each round, participant’s counterpart lying cost (financial penalty incurred when not keeping one’s promise) was drawn from either a uniform urn of penalties or a skewed urn where high penalties were twice as likely.
 We find that the frequency of cooperation decreased with the monetary gain of lying or loss incurred when being deceived and with lower assigned penalties.
 Using elicited forecasts of a counterpart’s lying cost, we verify that the skewed urn significantly shifted participants beliefs about their counterpart’s penalty.
 Surprisingly, cooperation did not necessarily increase in a more honest population.
 The frequency of cooperation was instead driven by the interaction between the incentives to cooperate and the population’s honesty.
 Our results demonstrate that the nature of communication, beliefs about one’s opponent’s honesty, and an individual’s incentives operate in synergy in social interactions.

-"Measuring Political Patience," with Markus Prior
+"Measuring political patience," with Markus Prior

-Presented at APSA 2023 (pre-print available on request)
+(pre-print available on request)

 Selected Work in progress